Costin Murgescu: Communist turn and România Liberă

 Around 1950, Murgescu married Ecaterina Oproiu, a fellow România Liberă journalist who went on to establish the official film magazine, Cinema.
 She later achieved fame in her own right, as Romania's first-ever television critic and a promoter of socialist feminism.
+Following the country's change of orientation, Murgescu's father had found himself arrested, and appeared before the Romanian People's Tribunals in April 1945.
+He was initially sentenced to death, and some authors believe that he was executed.
+However, his sentence was commuted to life imprisonment with hard labor on June 1, 1945.
+Passing through the notorious Aiud prison, he may have still been alive during the mid-1950s.